pear-blossoms/Web2code/index.md

 ## Quantitative Evaluation for HTML Code Generation of MLLMs

 <p>
-    he accuracy of webpage understanding under various data configurations and LLM backbones.
+    The accuracy of webpage understanding under various data configurations and LLM backbones.
 All models are instruction-tuned and evaluated on our WUB benchmark.
 We note that the general domain data (i.e., LLaVA) is included in all data configuration as default.
 </p>
 <table>
     <tr>